Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Hybrid model

 \begin{definition} We say that for the equation \emph{right uniqueness} holds at a point $(t_0, x_0)$ if there exists $t_1 > t_0$ such that each two solutions of this equation satisfying the condition $x(t_0) = x_0$ coincide on the interval $t_0 \leq t \leq t_1$ or on the part of this interval on which they are both defined.
 Moreover, \emph{right uniqueness holds in a domain $D$} (open or closed) if for each point $(t_0, x_0)\in D$ every two solutions satisfying the condition $x(t_0) = x_0$ coincide on each interval $t_0\leq t \leq t_1$ on which they both exist and lie in this domain \cite{filippov1988differential}. \end{definition}

 \begin{definition} We define the sign as a function $sgn\colon\mathbb R\to\{-1,0,1\}$ such that

 \end{definition}

-The purpose of \Cref{lemma11} and \Cref{lemma12} is to analyze the behavior of the switched system \eqref{end_product_feedback} when its last state (metabolite $X_n$) takes the value $K$ at which the systems switches.
-This unequivocally defines the value taken by the entry of the switched system \eqref{end_product_feedback} in the differential inclusion, allowing to conclude in \Cref{lemma_uniqueness} that \emph{right uniqueness} holds for its solution.
+The purpose of \Cref{lemma11} and \Cref{lemma12} is to analyze the behavior of the {switching} system \eqref{end_product_feedback} when its last state (metabolite $X_n$) takes the value $K$ at which the systems switches.
+This unequivocally defines the value taken by the entry of the {switching} system \eqref{end_product_feedback} in the differential inclusion, allowing to conclude in \Cref{lemma_uniqueness} that \emph{right uniqueness} holds for its solution.

 \begin{lemma} Under Assumption \ref{assumption1}, consider the system with $\mathbf I\geq0$, $\mu\geq0$ and $\nu_n\geq0$.
 Suppose that for some $m\in\{1,2,\dots,n-1\}$ Then, there exists $\varepsilon>0$ such that